KonradDzieciol99/Workflow/README.md

 ![](README-img/workflowDiag.drawio.svg)

 The application was designed as a system for project management and real-time communication.
-It consists of several microservices, ensuring scalability and flexibility.
-Currently, it is in active development and is set to undergo further enhancements.
+It consists of microservices written using .NET, ensuring scalability and flexibility.
+The user interface was created using Angular.
+It is currently under active development and will undergo further improvements.

 ## Features
 - Live Chat: Enables users to engage in real-time conversations using SignalR, facilitating instant message exchange and information sharing.